 Having a fulfilling and rewarding job is important to most people.
-In fact, our work helps us to define who we are, and gives us independence, economic stability, and a sense of belonging in our communities.
+In fact, our work helps us define who we are and gives us independence, economic stability, and a sense of belonging in our communities.

 Knowing your workplace rights

 Even though diabetes and related complications can interfere with the ability to work, it is important to know your rights in the workplace and your options in case you find it too difficult to continue to work.
-The good news about diabetes and employment in the US is that there are more legal protections and provisions now than at any time in history to help keep people with diabetes and other medical conditions in the workforce and to protect them from workplace discrimination.
+Thankfully, there are legal protections to help keep people with diabetes and other medical conditions in the workforce and to protect them from workplace discrimination.

 The Americans with Disabilities Act

 The Americans with Disabilities Act requires that an employer must make “reasonable accommodations” to allow a disabled person to continue to perform job duties.
-For a person with diabetes, accommodations may include providing regular breaks for blood glucose monitoring and insulin injections during the workday or provision of special computer equipment to accommodate for retinopathy or special workplace seating to accommodate for neuropathy.
+For a person with diabetes, accommodations may include:2,3

 There are several employment services and resources that can help you continue to work if you are affected by a health condition like diabetes.
-These services include vocational rehabilitation (VR), occupational therapy, job retention programs, and advocacy programs.
-The US Department of Labor’s Job Accommodation Network (JAN) is one resource that you can take advantage of to learn about your legal rights and accommodation strategies and options.
+These services usually include:6

 - An assessment of the extent of your disability and need to correct or compensate for your disability